Mikesnorth/Recipes/Treats/RiceKrispies.md

 * Continue to stir occasionally until fully melted
 * Fully coat the serving dish with butter from the butter wrapper (Optionally use cooking spray)
 * Reduce heat to lowest possible setting
-* Ensure spatual is buttered
+* Ensure spatula is buttered
-* Add 1-2 cups of Rice Crispies Cereal
+* Add 1-2 cups of Rice Krispie Cereal
 * Stir until well incorporated
-* Add 1-2 more cups of Rice Crispies Cereal
+* Add 1-2 more cups of Rice Krispie Cereal
 * Stir until well incorporated
-* Turn off heat
+* Turn off heat (but keep on burner for residual heat)
 * Slowly stir in small amounts of cereal until desired consistency is achieved
 * While still warm, transfer to serving dish, using spatula to evenly spread the treats
 * Rinse spatula and pot/pan promptly to prevent a sticky mess